cockroachdb/docs/v22.1/ui-jobs-page.md

 `SUCCEEDED` | Job successfully completed.
 `CANCELED` | Job was [cancelled](cancel-job.html).
 `RUNNING`  | Job is running.
 A job that is running will be displayed with its percent completion and time remaining, rather than the `RUNNING` status.
-`REVERTING`| Job failed or was canceled and its changes are being being reverted.
+`REVERTING`| Job failed or was canceled and its changes are being reverted.
 `RETRYING` | Job is retrying another job that failed.

 ## Job details